mbalagot12/wwt-docs/docs/lab/access.md

     ---

-    Except for CVaas, each pod will be provided their own instance of:
+    Except for CVaaS, each pod will be provided their own instance of:

       - [x] **Arista CloudVision as a Service (CVaaS)** - Our management, orchestration, and visibility
       - [x] **Arista CloudVision Cognitive Unified Edge (CV-CUE)** - Our wireless management, orchestration, and visibility